jduncan-rva/workshop-operator/README.md

 # workshop-operator
-An OpenShift Operator to deploy workshops ans demos
+An OpenShift Operator to deploy workshops and demos